cysouw/YAST/text/yast.md

 ![The real scientific procedure (© Reid, Geleijnse & van Tol)](figures/fokkesukke.png){#fig:fokkesukke}

-# Intro
+# Introducing YAST

+##

+Given the large number of available structural models for morphosyntax, the way to introduce yet another system will be pursued here by highlighting a few of the special characteristics, that differentiate YAST from other generative models.

+First, the current approach remains relatively close to a "traditional" notion of grammar.
+Although YAST has a generative implementation (which traditional grammars do not tend to have), the kind of "ingredients" that go into the generation are close to rules/regularities as described in traditional grammars.
+The traditional grammatical description only has to be tightened a bit to allow for an actual automated implementation.
+This approach also ensures that the actual implementation of the model is still easily understandable for non-technically minded linguists.

+Second, the generative model of YAST has three different kinds of operations, namely (i) predominantly "free" lexical insertion, (ii) grammatical restrictions that result from the inserted lexemes and (iii) grammatical rules that are completely automatic formal regularities of the language structure.
+This distinction between aspects that (i) can be freely chosen, (ii) are repercussions of those choices and (iii) are mandatory regularities, is useful for a better understanding of linguistic structure.
+It might even be helpful for language learning.

+Third, the generation process uses concrete morphemes from a specific language, not abstract categories.

-A generative probabilistic templatic model for human language
+A generative potentially-probabilistic traditional-like templatic (GP^2^T) model for human language

 goals:

 - allow human analysis of linguistic structure
 - use parameters that can be grasped by human understanding (but can be further fine-tuned towards LLM-like models)
-- level of abstraction that is helpful for language learning
+- level of abstraction that is helpful for language learning, at least much closer to 'traditional' grammar than most other generative models
-- compare structure across languages
+- compare structure across languages ?

-# Introducing the YAST model
+special characteristics:

+- generative model, but generation uses concrete morphemes from a specific language, not abstract categories
+- in the generation, each inserted morpheme restricts the possibilities of follow-up insertions
+- "free" lexical generation, "grammatical restrictions" because certain restrictions imposed by lexemes, "grammatical rules/lexical characteristics" as completely automatic and non-choosable formal regularities (to be learned by heart)
+- classes of morphemes ("word classes") exist, but only as a secondary phenomenon based on distributional characteristics
+- the generation is dependency-like, while the output is constituency-like

+## The grammatical model

-## Recipe-rule-result-receipt
+### Recipe-rule-result-receipt

 In its most basic sense, YAST is a generative model for sentence structures.
 It starts from a set of ~~instructions~~ that, when fed into the morphosyntactic ~~rules~~, lead to an ~~result~~, i.e. a sequence of pronounceable linguistic elements.
 The instructions are language-specific, i.e. the instructions to make a German sentence consist of German elements.
 The basic guideline determining what should appear in the instructions is the notion of predictability: all parts of an actual utterance that can be predicted are added by the rules, only the non-predictable elements remain for the instructions.
 So, the research that is needed to write morphosyntactic YAST-rules for a specific language is to decide which parts of the utterance are predictable and which are non-predictable.
-As it turns out for the current case of German, the set of instructions to produce a sentence is very similar to a dependency tree.

 Pronunciation can often already start long before the instructions for even a single sentence are finished.
 So, YAST might also be a useful model for language processing, though note that the current model is based purely on syntactic analysis, without any actual research into real psychological processing.
 Still, to produce utterances in YAST there is only minimal memory required, in that just very few parts of the instructions cannot be immediately uttered, but have to be retained for later.
 Most instructions simply lead to linguistic elements that can be uttered immediately.